jerrraa/JAVA-MP3player/README.md

  How to clone this respository:

-    To get started with the project, clone the repository following this command below:
+    To get started with the project, clone the repository executing this command below:

     git clone https://github.com/jerrraa/JAVA-audioplayer.git